 If you’d like to make an extra super contribution this financial year, we recommend that you submit your contribution no later than 21 June 2024 to meet the 30 June deadline.
 Banking times may vary - please check with your bank for processing times to ensure you meet the 30 June deadline.

 Important notes about contributing with BPAY

-- you may receive a spouse tax offset if you contribute to your partner's account and you meet the income limits.
-Use our spouse tax rebate calculator to estimate your possible offset
+- you may receive a spouse tax offset if you contribute to your spouse's account and you meet the income limits.
+Use our spouse tax rebate calculator to estimate your possible offset.

 - contributions are applied to your account from the ‘effective day’ and will start earning interest the following day

 - the effective day for BPAY contributions received before midnight (Melbourne time) on a Melbourne Business Day, will be that day.
 A Melbourne business day is from Monday through Friday (inclusive) and excludes any day that falls on a national holiday or a Victorian public holiday, as published on the Victorian Government’s website.
 A public holiday that is a non-metropolitan Victorian public holiday only is regarded as a Melbourne Business Day.

 If you have any questions, please contact us on 1300 033 166 for fill in our online contact form.* If your account balance is less than $1.68 million on 30 June 2023.